Kidstoysstudio's ultimate activity book collection Download activity book

 Set filter for child on Android

-With Google Play you can download and manage the apps for Android.
-Google Play is the place to be if you want the children's institutions wants to manage.
+With Google Play can you find the apps for it?
+Android download and manage.
+It is therefore Google Play where you should be if you want the children's institutions wants to manage.

 A child's Google account is managed with Family Link.
 To manage this, you must first create an account for your child.